 As of January 2019, Jeroen has joined the Oncode Institute to further contribute to improving molecular oncology and personalised cancer care.

-Wigard Kloosterman holds a PhD in Molecular Biology (2007) from Utrecht University.
-Currently, he is an Associate Professor at the Department of Genetics at the University Medical Center Utrecht.
-He leads a cancer genomics research group (~10 researchers), with particular focus on understanding complex genomic variants and their contribution to cancer phenotypes, such as drug response.
-He focuses on bringing knowledge from cancer genome sequencing to the clinic.
+Wigard Kloosterman holds a Ph.D. in Molecular Biology (2007) from Utrecht University.
+Until 2019, he was an Associate Professor at the Department of Genetics at the University Medical Center Utrecht, leading a research group in cancer genomics, with particular focus on understanding complex genomic variants and their contribution to cancer phenotypes, such as drug response.
+He contributed to bringing knowledge from cancer genomics research to the clinic.
 Furthermore, Dr Kloosterman is a leading expert in genome sequencing technology, including computational analysis, and he has contributed multiple seminal papers in this field.
-He is at the forefront in implementing third-generation nanopore sequencing technology in the research and clinical settings.
+He is at the forefront of implementing third-generation nanopore sequencing technology in research and clinical settings.
+Besides his role within Cyclomics, Dr. Kloosterman is appointed as CSO of Frame Cancer Therapeutics, an immunotherapy start-up in Amsterdam, aiming for development of personalised cancer vaccines.

 Martin Elferink holds a Ph.D. in Molecular Biology (2011) from the Wageningen University.
 Currently, he is employed by the University Medical Center Utrecht as a postdoctoral scientist under the lead of Prof. Dr. Hans Kristian Ploos van Amstel.
 He works in the section Genome Diagnostics within the Department of Genetics.
 His current research is focused on innovation and implementation of novel bioinformatics approaches into clinical patient care.